 Level 3 Exams are only available for in-person invigilation.

-Each Level 3 course, including the online versions, has an in-person or hybrid tasting workshop as part of the course offering.
-Dates and times for the workshop will be coordinated with enrolled students once the course begins.
+Most Level 3 course, including the online versions, have in-person or hybrid tasting workshops as part of the course offering.
+Dates and times for the workshops or hybrid meetings, unless noted, will be coordinated with enrolled students once the course begins.

 Jan 8, 2024 > Mar 10, 2024